 Don’t act just yet.
 You have been there – your angry or upset and say something you regret later.
-So, before you stand up for yourself look at the situation from the other person’s perspective.
-Maybe they are unaware of the fact that they are hurt you.
+So, before you stand up for yourself think about how someone else would see the situation.
+Maybe they don't know they are hurting you.
 Think about the emotions you are experiencing, even write them down.
 The point is to give yourself time so that when you do stand up for yourself, you do it in the best way possible – cool, calm and considerate.

 Practice beforehand.
 Standing up to someone is scary.
 You might want to practice what you are going to say before you do it.
 Write your ideas down, practice front of the mirror, do whatever works for you.
 Feeling prepared will give you that much more confidence for when the big day comes.

 Remember, you deserve to be heard.

 Change your perspective and uncover a way forward for you!

 The Gift Of Imperfection by Brené Brown The purpose of this workbook is to help readers embrace their imperfections and accept themselves for who they are, rather than trying hard to live a fake life in a bid to impress others.

 The Self-Love Experiment by Shannon Kaiser